jomarimendoza/SR_deep_learning/README.md

 ```python
 python ees_test.py # tested on Set14 images
 ```
-The training converged at epoch20, showing fast training of the shallow network.

 ## Deep and Shallow Network
 Before combining both networks, the last linear activation layer is removed.
 The network is then followed by three residual block with an architecture as [2].